ToshioCP/Gtk4-tutorial/src/sec21.src.md

 ## GSettings

 We want to maintain the font data after the application quits.
-There are some ways to implement it.
+There are some ways to implement.

 - Make a configuration file.
 For example, a text file "~/.config/tfe/font_desc.cfg" keeps font information.